ib-ruby/ib-container/README.md

 ```
 Then connect through `ssh -Y ibcontainer`

+Don't forget to add {container name}.pub to `~/.ssh/autorized_keys` on the Middleman Server.

 ## Status

-This  software is currently NOT production ready.
+This  software is tested on Ubuntu systems.

-* The autostart of an ibgateway instance is unfinished
-* The ssh-tunnel is not tested yet

 ## CONTRIBUTING